collingsandrew/milestone-project-3/README.md

 ### Colour Scheme

-The site utilizes a black and white colour scheme for a clean, clear, and visually appealing design.
+The site utilises a black and white colour scheme for a clean, clear, and visually appealing design.

 ## Content